puckipedia/StackStream/README.md

 - `dive`: a:codeblock N:number → - dives N items into the stack, and executes a.
 After a is done executing, dives back N items.
 - `dig`: b ...
 N:number → ... b - moves an item N items into the stack onto the top.
 - `bury`: ... a N:number → a ... - moves an item on top of the stack N items into the stack.
-- `stack-count`: → a:number - Counts the amount of items on the stack.
+- `count-stack`: → a:number - Counts the amount of items on the stack.
 - `swap`: a b → b a - swaps the top two items on the stack.

 - `if`: cc:number b:codeblock → - if cc is non-zero, executes b.
 Else, just pops it from the stack.